-This colorful chickpea salad is full of Mediterranean flavor.
+This colorful chickpea salad is full of Mediterranean-inspired flavor.
 I love loading up my salads with vibrant ingredients and this crunchy salad is both visually appealing and filling.

 I originally created this recipe for my Autumn Cleanse guide.
 It is one that always surprises people, so if you’re on the fence about this salad give it a try!

 Chickpeas are also called garbanzo beans, so look for either name on the label.
 Drain and rinse well before using.

 I love using Mediterranean-inspired flavors and ingredients since the Mediterranean contains blue zones, places on Earth known for longevity.
 You can definitely add in the vegetables of your choice, or add even more cucumber, pepper or carrot to this chickpea salad.